Symposia (S), Workshops (W), and Tutorials (T) at HICSS-58

 • Information Systems Majors and Database users

-• Starting a Masters of Healthcare Analytics at University of Arkansas
+• Starting a Master of Healthcare Business Analytics at University of Arkansas

-• Panel on Enterprise System Support, Data & Use
+• Panel of Enterprise System Support, Data, & Use

 • Pamela Schmidt – Washburn University